Click on the title of each section to view the answer to the Frequently Asked Questions.

 What is my student ID number?

 Your student ID number is the University Identification number (UID) that was assigned to you when you were admitted to the university.
-This is a 9-digit number that starts with an 8.
+This is a 9-digit number that you can find on your Redbird Card.
+Additionally, each student is assigned a billing ID number that is 10 digits long, beginning with 1000.
+This number can be found in the top-right corner of your bill and is designated as an EMPL ID.
 Some departments that work with outside agencies may require your social security number in some situations.

 How do I pay for my textbooks?

 Illinois State University does not handle text books.
 You can purchase textbooks through either one of the two local bookstores or via the Internet.

 Are the housing fees and tuition on the same bill?